deanwampler/Contract4J5/contract4j5/README.txt

 ** For Further Information...

-http://www.contract4j.org/ is the home page for Contract4J.
-It is hosted by Aspect Research Associates, which also manage the Aspect Programming web site, http://www.aspectprogramming.com/.
+http://www.contract4j.org/ is the home page for Contract4J5 and Contract4JBeans.
+It is hosted by Aspect Research Associates (ARA) (http://www.aspectresearchassociates.com/), a consulting company specializing in Aspect-Oriented Programming, enterprise Java, and Ruby on Rails.
+ARA also manages the Aspect Programming web site, http://www.aspectprogramming.com/.
 There you will find more information and whitepapers on Contract4J and Aspect-Oriented Software Development (AOSD), in general.

 The definitive site on AOSD is http://www.aosd.net.